Lattice Boltzmann modeling and simulation of forced-convection boiling on a cylinder: Introduction

 In this paper, aiming at numerically investigating the forced-convection boiling on a cylinder up to high Reynolds numbers, we develop a numerical scheme based on the LBM.
 The pseudopotential model and its forcing are formulated in the framework of nonorthogonal CMs.
 The flow and energy equations are coupled through the EOS to represent the liquid-vapor phase change.
 The developed numerical scheme is applied to the forced-convection boiling on a cylinder.

-The rest of the paper is organized as follows. \S\ref{sec:formulation} describes formulation of the CMs-based pseudopotential LBM model with the consistent forcing scheme, and derivation of the macroscopic energy equation to be solved with finite-difference method. \S\ref{sec:tests} verifies the present scheme through three numerical tests, namely four rolls mill, Poiseuille flow, and static bubble. \S\ref{sec:simulation} presents simulations of forced-convection boiling on a cylindrical body at $Re = 30$ and $30000$.
+The rest of the paper is organized as follows.
+Sec.~\ref{sec:formulation} describes formulation of the CMs-based pseudopotential LBM model with the consistent forcing scheme, and derivation of the macroscopic energy equation to be solved with finite-difference method.
+Sec.~\ref{sec:tests} verifies the present scheme through {several} numerical tests, {including steady and unsteady problems}.
+Sec.~\ref{sec:simulation} presents simulations of forced-convection boiling on a cylindrical body at $Re = 30$ and $30000$.
 Obtained HTCs are compared with several semi-empirical correlations.
-Finally, \S\ref{sec:conclusions} concludes this paper.
+Finally, Sec.~\ref{sec:conclusions} concludes this paper.